GChristensen/enso-portable/readme.md

 #### Modal vs. quasimodal

 The original Enso, in the spirit of Jeff Raskin, was strictly quasimodal.
 The quasimode (the command line) stayed open only while you physically held a key, such as CapsLock, and closed the instant it was released.
 A Shift key, for example, works the same way: it capitalizes only while you hold it.
 This was a deliberate consequence of Raskin's humane interface philosophy: software modes often lead users to make errors.
 This happens because the interface behaves differently depending on invisible state the user must remember.
 But a mode you must actively sustain by holding a key can never be forgotten.

 Speed was the other half of Raskin's argument.
 In *The Humane Interface*, he pointed out that using a mouse implies two steps.
 First, you visually hunt for a target.
-Then you guide the pointer onto it.
-This is an action governed by Fitts's Law: the smaller and farther the target, the longer the movement takes.
+Then you guide the pointer onto it, a movement governed by Fitts's Law: the smaller and farther the target, the longer it takes.
 Moreover, reaching for the mouse also breaks the rhythm a touch typist has built up on the keyboard.
 Switching windows is a familiar example of this cost.
 To click a taskbar entry or an icon buried in another window, you must first find it on screen.